1005 N. Marion St.

 Advisories / First Appearance in Pinellas

+The first appearance advisory hearing should occur within 24 hours of the arrest or as soon as possible.
 For this reason, the first appearance court is in session 365 days a year, even on weekends and holidays.

 First appearances in Pinellas County typically begin at 8:30 a.m. in Courtroom 14.
+At the advisory or first appearance hearing, the judge deals with the following three issues:

-At the advisory or first appearance hearing, the judge deals with three issues.
-First, the judge reviews a defendant’s charges listed in the criminal report affidavit to determine whether probable cause exists for the arrest.
+• First, the judge reviews a defendant’s charges listed in the criminal report affidavit to determine whether probable cause exists for the arrest.

 Lawyer for Advisory Hearings in Clearwater, FL

-If you were arrested in Pinellas County, FL, then contact an experienced criminal defense attorney who can represent you at the first appearance hearing (also known as the “advisory”).
+If you were arrested in Pinellas County, FL, contact an experienced criminal defense attorney who can represent you at the first appearance hearing (also known as the “advisory”).

 Your criminal defense attorney can determine whether a sufficient basis is listed in the criminal report affidavit and argue for the most favorable pre-trial release conditions.
 We represent clients arrested on a warrant or after the officer makes a warrantless arrest.